 Acupuncture, a traditional Chinese medicine, continues to grow in popularity as more and more people experience relief using this alternative therapy to treat their chronic pain and health conditions.
-The decision to try acupuncture often comes after conventional medicine hasn’t helped with relieving chronic pain or decreased the intensity of the symptoms they are suffering from.
+The decision to try acupuncture often comes after conventional medicine hasn’t helped relieve chronic pain or decrease the intensity of the symptoms they are suffering from.

 USES FOR ACUPUNCTURE

 Besides chronic pain, acupuncture has been tried and, in some cases is helps treat a variety of conditions, including headache pain, chronic tennis elbow, fibromyalgia, menstrual cramps, chronic low back pain, osteoarthritis, neck pain, carpal tunnel syndrome, and facial pain.

 The uses of acupuncture seem to be endless.
 People are using it for acute sports injuries, chronic pain, emotional difficulties, and other health problems.